szubak01/Real-estate-offers-system/README.md

 The application also includes the option of issuing ratings about the property owner and tenant.

 ## Functionalities
-There are four roles in the application: admin, renting student and unregistered guest.</br>
+There are four roles in the application: admin, landlord, student and unregistered guest.</br>
 There are three main modules in the application.</br>
 Users have access to given modules depending on the roles assigned to them.
-- Admin module, which is responsible for managing all resources in the system.
+- `Admin module`, which is responsible for managing all resources in the system.
-- Student module, which provides functionalities responsible for searching, booking and renting offers.
+- `Student module`, which provides functionalities responsible for searching, booking and renting offers.
-- Landlord module, which provides functionalities responsible for posting and managing offers.
+- `Landlord module`, which provides functionalities responsible for posting and managing offers.

 For all these roles, the basic functionalities are common, i.e. listing offers in the system, displaying individual offers or checking profiles of individual users.